What Are Splinter Hemorrhages?

 Can Nail Biting Cause Splinter Hemorrhages?

-In conditions like onychophagia (nail-biting compulsive behavior), destruction of the nail plate can cause splinter hemorrhages.
+In conditions like onychophagia (nail-biting compulsive behavior), the destruction of the nail plate can cause splinter hemorrhages.
 Onychophagia is commonly found among children and young adults.
-Onychophagia can also cause numerous nail changes, including nail dystrophy, partial loss or total loss of nails, and longitudinal melanonychia.
-Splinter hemorrhages with high recurrence might occur due to the underlying systemic condition, particularly in cases of subacute bacterial endocarditis, Splinter hemorrhages are seen in multiple fingers.
+Onychophagia can also cause numerous nail changes, including nail dystrophy, partial or total loss of nails, and longitudinal melanonychia.
+Splinter hemorrhages with high recurrence might occur due to the underlying systemic condition, particularly in cases of subacute bacterial endocarditis; splinter hemorrhages are seen in multiple fingers.

-• Look at your nails every day to rule out any abnormal changes.
+• Look at the nails every day to rule out any abnormal changes.

-• Cut your nails properly and keep them clean.
+• Cut nails properly and keep them clean.

 • Use water-soluble nail lacquer to get delicate nails.